JakubTabor/Regression/README.md

 * Finally I use hlines plot to see how my Linear Regression model with horizontal line fits in my data

 ![](https://github.com/JakubTabor/Regression/blob/main/Images/Med_Regression.png)

+# Then I use Linear Regression model to to see which features affect the most on bikes renting frequency